 We flew to Delhi, preparing ourselves for the worst kind of hectic.
 This would be our third time backpacking India and somehow, on the previous two visits, we had managed to avoid this infamously chaotic city.
-Even India veterans have told us that Delhi is the epitome of everything that is bad in India.
+Even India veterans have told us that Delhi can be a challenge.

 Landing on the tarmac at Delhi International Airport, we were already prepared for the worst.
 But just being back in a polluted big city of India paradoxically felt like a breath of fresh air.
 Landing in India always feels like your being thrown into a mosh-pit of true travel.
 Things come at you from all angles and, if your ready for it, it makes for one of the most exciting countries to travel in.

 To explain India with an endless stream of adjective alliterations is to describe it in vein.
 In India that chaos that drives you to distraction becomes something that you crave rather then despise.

 People ask us why we travel to India when it’s so insanely different, but isn’t that why everyone travels?
 To find something different from home?
 To find something new and exciting, or to just escape the sometimes monotonous normality of work and sleep that we often fall into at home?

 We all need something different sometimes, something to shock our senses and Dariece and I have seen some crazy things while backpacking in India.
 We’ve seen beautiful wedding processions with full orchestras stop traffic for hours.
 We’ve seen some of the poorest people in the world offer their lunch to wealthy tourists.

 We’ve seen two dogs fighting over a severed human hand, and we’ve seen a cow give birth on the street.